 That’s where my work as a fact-checker comes in.

-For every author who goes through the painstaking and potentially ego-bruising process of fact-checking, there are 10 who do not.
+For every author who goes through the painstaking and potentially ego-bruising process of fact-checking, there are ten who do not.

-With Google at my side, I taught myself how to be a good sleuth while working as the managing editor at a national magazine that didn’t have much of a fact-checking protocol before I instituted one.
+With the Internet at my side, I taught myself how to be a good sleuth while working as the managing editor at a national magazine that didn’t have much of a fact-checking protocol before I instituted one.

 Poking and prodding at hundreds of thousands of pages over the years has taught me a thing or two about whom to believe—and how to sniff out a rat.